substance/chef-tutorial/004-LiveEditing.md

 end
 ```

-What we do here is to implement the deploy lifecycle in one method.
+We implemented the deploy lifecycle in one method, which is carried out by the `application` cookbook usually.

 ### Compatibility